arobson/rabbot/README.md

 The call returns a promise that can be used to determine when the connection to the server has been established.

 Options is a hash that can contain the following:
+ * `uri` - the AMQP URI.
+No default.
+This will be parsed and missing defaults will be supplied.
  * `name` - the name of this connection.
 Defaults to `"default"`.
  * `host` - the IP address or DNS name of the RabbitMQ server.
 Defaults to `"localhost"`.
  * `port` - the TCP/IP port on which RabbitMQ is listening.
 Defaults to `5672`.